-The consolidated statements of income for the twelve weeks ended February 16, 2001 and February 15, 2002, the consolidated balance sheet as of February 15, 2002, and the consolidated statements of cash flows for the twelve weeks ended February 16, 2001 and February 15, 2002, are unaudited.
+The consolidated statements of income for the sixteen and forty weeks ended August 31, 2001 and August 30, 2002, the consolidated balance sheet as of August 30, 2002, and the consolidated statements of cash flows for the forty weeks ended August 31, 2001 and August 30, 2002, are unaudited.
+The balance sheet as of November 24, 2001 is derived from the audited financial statements as of that date.
 In the opinion of management, these statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.